Holly Cairns: Mother and Baby Homes legislation

 In October 2020, Cairns criticised the Commission of Investigation (Mother and Baby Homes and certain related Matters) Records, and another Matter, Bill 2020 proposed by the government.
 The bill was criticised for not facilitating access by survivors of the institutions to their personal data and maintaining the thirty-year seal of records from the commission's investigations.
 Cairns raised the issues with the sealing of the archive in the Dáil.
-She was especially critical of the Government's unwillingness to take on any of the amendments from the oppositions, especially as the Minister had not engaged with the Collaborative Forum for Survivors.
-After the Dáil voted in favour of the legislation, she commented that "I am sick to my stomach that the State has let the survivors down yet again … The amount of emails, phone calls, and letters I have had on the Mother and Baby Homes Records is overwhelming.
+She was especially critical of the Government's unwillingness to take on any of the amendments from the oppositions, especially as the minister had not engaged with the Collaborative Forum for Survivors.
+After the Dáil voted in favour of the legislation, she commented that "I am sick to my stomach that the State has let the survivors down yet again ...
+The amount of emails, phone calls, and letters I have had on the Mother and Baby Homes Records is overwhelming.
 People want justice and accountability for the survivors of these horrific institutions."
-After the bill was enacted, she received a commitment from the Taoiseach, Micheál Martin, that survivors would be able to get access to their records.
+After the bill was enacted, she received a commitment from the taoiseach, Micheál Martin, that survivors would be able to get access to their records.

 Greyhound debate

 In November 2020, Cairns opposed a parliamentary motion to allocate state funding to the greyhound racing industry.
 Wayne McCarthy, a board member of Greyhound Racing Ireland, referred to her as an "ignorant little girl" on Twitter.
-His Twitter post was then 'liked' by Joe Carey, who later apologised to Cairns, saying he was wrong to like the tweet.
+His Twitter post was then "liked" by Joe Carey, who later apologised to Cairns, saying he was wrong to like the tweet.
 Minister for Agriculture, Food and the Marine, Charlie McConalogue, described McCarthy's remarks as "sexist and offensive" and "not acceptable".
-Speaking in the Dáil, Cairns said that she didn't want to use her Dáil speaking time to address what she called "this everyday sexism", but that it cannot be ignored, and she invited McCarthy to a public debate in relation to funding the greyhound racing industry.
-Despite Cairns' lobbying, in 2021 Fianna Fáil Minister for Agriculture Charlie McConalogue committed €19.2 million in taxpayer money to funding greyhound racing.
+Speaking in the Dáil, Cairns said that she did not want to use her Dáil speaking time to address what she called "this everyday sexism", but that it cannot be ignored, and she invited McCarthy to a public debate in relation to funding the greyhound racing industry.
+Despite Cairns' lobbying, in 2021 the Fianna Fáil Minister for Agriculture Charlie McConalogue committed €19.2 million in taxpayer money to funding greyhound racing.